counternote/counternote/README.md

 But what about double stops and chords and voicings where you might not need to dedicate vertical space?

 This is where we introduce *knits*.
-Instead of each voice taking up an entire line, each voice in a *knit* is its own letter.
+Instead of each voice taking up an entire line, each voice in a *knit* is just a single letter called a *thread*.

 ## Score